Bournemouth Pier, Dorset

 A third temporary pier was constructed for the steam ships to dock while a more permanent structure was commissioned.

-Over the next three years a new pier designed by Eugenius Birch was built and opened in 1880.
+Over the next three years a new pier designed by Eugenius Birch was built and opened on the 11 August, 1880.
 A clock tower was added in 1882 and a bandstand in 1885.
 Military band concerts took place three times a day in summer and twice daily throughout the winter, although not on Sundays.
 Extensions in 1894 and 1909, took the pier’s overall length to more than 1,000 feet.

 Closed during the war years as a precaution against German invasion, the pier was repaired and re-opened in August 1946.
 This was a considerable achievement: many piers stayed closed for several years after the War had ended.